-What’s more, the payback from implementing a pigging system is usually just a few months, delivering a high return on investment (ROI).
+What’s more, the product recovery system payback is usually just a few months, delivering a high return on investment (ROI).

 That’s why pigging is increasingly becoming a ‘must-have’ investment in chocolate and confectionery factories and production facilities throughout the world.

 Pigging Systems for Chocolate and Confectionery Processing and Production